mattyao1984/ezy-flight-app/README.md

 - You can view all your bookings once you have login
 - You can remove the booking

+### How to test? ###
+This app is tested with Karma which makes the test process eaiser than ever before.
+Just run 'grunt test --repoters' to test the app.
+Test result can be view under '/test/units.html'.

 ### About the toolset and enviroment ###
 - Yeoman
 This project is initialized with Yeoman Angular generator which can be found here: https://github.com/yeoman/generator-angular.
 Yeoman is a the web's scaffolding tool for modern web apps.
 It integrates Bower, Grunt and other useful tools for quick start.
 For more information about Yeoman, please check: http://yeoman.io/